zoluxsys/LilyGoLib_Zfixes/docs/hardware/lilygo-t-watch-s3-plus.md

 | 🔋Battery capacity    | 1500mA (\(5.55Wh\))         |

 > \[!IMPORTANT]
-> ⚠️ Recommended to use a charging current lower than 500mA.
-Excessive charging current will cause the PMU temperature to be too high.
+> ⚠️ It is recommended to use a charging current below 130mA.
+Excessive charging current can damage the battery.
+> If not in use for an extended period, turn the battery switch to OFF.
+>

 ### ⚡ Power consumption reference